aws-amplify/amplify-flutter/packages/common/amplify_db_common_dart/README.md

 #### Use in Flutter VM

 This utility does not depend on Flutter, and can be used in non-flutter apps and packages.
-To use this package in a flutter app or package, `sqlite3_flutter_libs` will have to be included as a dependency.
-See [Getting started with sql](https://drift.simonbinder.eu/docs/getting-started/starting_with_sql/#adding-the-dependency) for more info.
+To use this package in a flutter app or package, `amplify_db_common` will have to be included as a dependency.
+See its [pub.dev](https://pub.dev/packages/amplify_db_common) listing for more info.